Chainyard/coding-challenge/README.md

 ### Technical Spec
 ---------------------------

 The architecture for this service will feature only the web front-end.
-We'll provide you with information on how to access the Blockchain.org REST API for obtaining data about blocks and transactions on the blockchain.
+Instructions on how to access the Blockchain.org REST API for obtaining data can be found below under the Back-end heading.

 #### Front-end

 The front-end should ideally be a single page app with a single index.html linking to JS/CSS/etc. Take this opportunity to demonstrate your HTML and CSS knowledge.
-Although we're leaving the choice of technology up to you, we use JavaScript frameworks such as ReactJS and Angular at Chainyard.
+Although we're leaving the choice of library/framework up to you, we use ReactJS and Angular at Chainyard.

 #### Back-end